sseanik/Career-Fairs-Connect/HAPPY_PATH.md

     * Note: protocol required for Presentation Link (e.g https://).
     * Note: We purposefully disallowed presentations spanning over multiple days.
 23. Fill out details and submit.
-24. Open a separate Browser and visit http://localhost:3000 again
+24. Open a separate Browser and visit the app again
 25. Sign up and login as a student.
     * Note: University must be same as university, when your signed up as University
 27. Click on event we created.